Feral cat: Impact on prey species

-To date, little scientific data is available to assess the impact of cat predation on prey populations outside of agricultural situations.
-Even well-fed domestic cats may hunt and kill, mainly catching small mammals, but also birds, reptiles, amphibians, fish, and invertebrates.
-Hunting by domestic cats may be contributing to the decline in the numbers of birds in urban areas, although the importance of this effect remains controversial.
-Feral cats can threaten native species with extinction.
+Even well-fed domestic cats may hunt and kill, mainly catching small mammals such as rodents and lagamorphs, but also birds, reptiles, amphibians, fish, and invertebrates.
+Hunting by domestic cats contributes to the decline in the numbers of birds in urban areas.
+Feral cats can threaten native species with extinction, particularly on island ecosystems where native animals did not evolve alongside predators, especially ambush predators like cats.
 Controlling or eliminating the populations of the non-native cats can produce a rapid recovery in native animals.

-Native species such as the New Zealand kakapo and the Australian bettong tend to be more ecologically vulnerable and behaviorally "naive", when faced with predation by cats.
+Native species such as the New Zealand kākāpō and the Australian bettong tend to be more ecologically vulnerable when faced with predation by cats due to lack of an evolutionary response to predation.
 Feral cats have had a major impact on these native species and have played a leading role in the endangerment and extinction of many species.

-In Hawaii's remote, mountainous areas, they destroy the nests of seabirds including Newell's shearwater (Puffinus newelli) and the Hawaiian petrel (Pterodroma sandwichensis).
+In Hawaii's remote, mountainous areas, they destroy the nests of seabirds including Newell's shearwater (Puffinus newelli) and the Hawaiian petrel (Pterodroma sandwichensis), amongst many other ground-nesting birds.

 In agricultural settings, cats can be effective at keeping mouse and rat populations low, but only if rodent harborage locations (such as tall grass) are kept under control.
 While cats are effective at preventing rodent population explosions, they are not effective for eliminating pre-existing severe infestations.
 In systems where wildlife is threatened by both predation by rats and cats, there are concerns that controlling cats could increase predation by rats, due to rat populations increasing.
 For example, in Christmas Island, it was shown that decreasing cat populations would improve the growth rate of a threatened bird, as long as rats did not increase by more than 77 rats per cat removed.

 Hybridisation with wildcats

 Feral cats have interbred with wildcats to various extents throughout the world, the first reported case occurring more than 200 years ago.
 The significance of hybridisation is disputed.
-Modern genetic analysis revealed that the African wildcat is the ancestor of the domestic cat.
+Modern genetic analysis revealed that the African wildcat is the ancestor of the domestic cat, and it is a subspecies of the African wildcat.

 Pure Scottish wildcats are unlikely to exist, but the current wildcat population is distinct enough from domestic cats to be worth protecting.

 High levels of hybridisation have led to difficulties in distinguishing pure wildcats from feral and domestic cats, which can complicate conservation efforts.
 Trap-neuter-return programs have been established to prevent hybridisation.

 Notable gene introgression into European wildcat populations exists also in Italy, Hungary, Spain and Portugal.